browatbn2/theme-academic-cv/content/publication/browatzki-2020/index.md

 - admin
 - Jörn Philipp Lies
 - Christian Wallraven
-date: '2020-01-01'
+date: '2020-10-01'
 publishDate: '2024-01-04T18:48:40.694226Z'
 publication_types:
-- article-journal
+- paper-conference
-publication: '*Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)*'
+publication: '*6th International Workshop on Ophthalmic Medical Image Analysis, OMIA 2020, held in conjunction with 23rd International Conference on Medical Imaging and Computer-Assisted Intervention, MICCAI 2020*'
-publication_short: MICCAI-OMIA
+publication_short: '*MICCAI-OMIA 2020*'
 doi: 10.1007/978-3-030-63419-3_5
 abstract: We propose an encoder-decoder framework for the segmentation of blood vessels in retinal images that relies on the extraction of large-scale patches at multiple